omgnetwork/omgx_contracts-analyzer/README.md

 ## Notes

 The code compliles the contracts, which will typically provide extensive debug information and warnings/errors, and also checks for contract size and inline assembly.
-The second contract size check is superfluous, since the compiler already does that/
+The second contract size check is superfluous, since the compiler already does that.

 ## Deploying Contracts to local test system or to OMGX Rinkeby